Guide Travel Tips 5 min read

 3. Plan public transport around official card or ticket options

-Do not assume a phone QR code will open every rail gate.
+Do not assume a phone QR code will open every rail gate or replace the card required on a bus.

-- Rapid KL fares differ by payment type: MyRapid publishes fare options for cash/token, cashless Touch 'n Go, and concessions.
+• Rapid KL rail fares differ by payment type: MyRapid publishes rail fare options for cash/token, cashless Touch 'n Go, and concessions.
 Check the route and fare table before travel.

-- Fallback if you do not have a card: Use the station's official cash/token option where available, then buy or reload a card at an official counter or supported retail channel.
+• Fallback if you do not have a card: For rail, use the station's official cash/token option where available.
+For a cashless-only bus, buy or reload a supported card before boarding and check the current route rules.

 4. Keep small cash for the parts that still need it